-He was Kim Jong-Il’s private tutor.
-While on a visit to Moscow, wily South Korean agents forced Kim Hyun-Sik to defect.
+The remarkable story of a former private tutor to North Korea’s ruling family.
+While on a visit to Moscow, circumstances forced Kim Hyun-Sik to defect.
 Jong-Il subsequently ordered the execution of his family.
 How could he ever forgive?

 It’s rare for a national leader to court political risk in order to help strangers.
 Yet that’s what Angela Merkel, chancellor of Germany, did in September when she opened her country’s borders to refugees from the Middle East, especially Syria.